Kuwait Work Visa

 Kuwait to Launch New Freelance Visa for Foreign Workers – Check If You Qualify!

-Eligibility Criteria to apply for Kuwait Work Visa
+What is the Eligibility Criteria for Kuwait Work Visa

 To apply for a Kuwait work visa, you must hold a relevant degree in high-demand fields such as engineering, healthcare, IT, or construction, along with professional work experience.
 Employers also prioritize candidates with Gulf experience, while a clean background record (PCC) is mandatory for all applicants.